 This semester-long class meets every other day.
-Students will be introduced to agriculture through animal science, plant science, and fish and wildlife.
-They will also focus on skills used within the trades through different hands-on projects and activities.
+Students will be introduced to the broad field of agriculture.
+This class will also focus on the scientific side of agriculture through different hands-on projects and activities.
 Safety will be emphasized to ensure students become comfortable around tools and their various functions.
-Some of the many specific activities/projects covered throughout this year will be 3-D flowers and a real flower germination lab, scat replication, and learning how to care for their chosen class pet.
-Shop based projects include string art, self-designed puzzle, birdhouse, and a lamp.
-The shop fee for this class is \$8.
+Some of the many specific activities/projects covered throughout this semester will be 3-D flowers and a real flower germination lab, an agriculture-related science project, and learning how to care for their chosen class pet.
+This class is offered one semester, every other day.

-Agricultural Science & Shop 8
+Agricultural Science & Shop 8 (\$)

 This semester-long class meets every other day.
-Students will continue to explore agriculture and the trades through shop based projects and activities.
-Some of the activities completed this year include managing the hydroponics tower to grow lettuce for the school lunches, creating their own wildlife management program, and building the skeletal structure of a dog with noodles aka the noodle dog.
-Shop projects include "The Flower," a foldable table, and an intro to auto maintenance.
+Students will continue to explore agriculture and the trades through agriculture-based projects and activities.
+Some of the activities completed in this semester include managing the hydroponics tower to grow lettuce for the school lunches, creating their own wildlife management program, and creating and marketing their own snack mix.
+Shop projects include "The Flower," a foldable table, and a birdhouse.
+The shop fee for this class is \$15.
+This class is offered one semester, every other day.